Caregiving During A Pandemic

 Make Them Feel Involved

 If the elder can still move around, let them help with chores and household activities.
+Do not make them feel that they are incapable.
 Offer them help if they need it, but show and let them feel that they are involved.
 It will make them feel empowered and distract them from feelings of loneliness at the same time.

 You can also engage them in projects that they can work on to pass the time meaningfully.
 It can be an excellent time for them to share their secret cooking recipe and tips.
 Or, you can create a scrapbook and organize old photos together, and then encourage them to share their stories and memories.